gtvj/gtvj.github.io/_posts/2018-09-10-generating-hashes-on-mac.md

 categories:
   - Bash
 ---
 Every time I have to use a checksum on Mac I end up searching on line for the command to use &#8211; and every time I have this niggling feeling that I should be saving this somewhere.
-Since I&#8217;m not doing this _that_ often I tend to forget.
-Anyways, here&#8217;s how you do it.
+Since I'm not doing this _that_ often I tend to forget.
+Anyways, here's how you do it.

 Here's an example of checking the iTerm2 .zip file before downloading the file: